Sontham (1973 film): Plot

 Manickam and Vairam get married but soon separate due to misunderstandings.
 Later, Manickam remarries Thangam, who dies leaving behind a daughter due to complications during childbirth.

 Production

 Sontham is based on the stage play of the same name by Karaikudi Narayanan who also wrote dialogues for the film adaptation.
 Major Sundarrajan, who portrayed the lead on stage, was replaced by Muthuraman for the screen while Sivakumar reprised his role from the play.
 The film was produced by R. Venkatraman and K. Aarumugam under Amudham Pictures.
+A scene involving Muthuraman and Prameela was shot at Vauhini Studios in February 1973.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.